 Third, let’s talk about Tall Poppy syndrome

 I’ve just come back from two weeks in Australia, where they use the phrase ’tall poppy syndrome’ to describe how successful people can be attacked by their own community.

 As a community, sometimes we disabled people are not very kind to our leaders.

-Maybe we have spent so much time asserting ourselves, that it can be hard to realise we are part of a wider network.
+Maybe we have spent so much time asserting ourselves, that it can be hard to realize we are part of a wider network.
 Maybe we resent other people’s success.
 We might have said so often that oppression is holding is back, that when someone else triumphs, we worry that it shows us up.

 But we can do this differently.

 We can be supportive of each other, and rejoice in the success of our peers.

 We can remember that every successful disabled person disproves the lie that we are the second rate, that we cannot achieve, that we cannot triumph.

 Many of us have watched the late, great Stella Young’s wonderful TED talk about Inspiration Porn.
 But I worry that we have misinterpreted her point.
 She was not saying that disabled people cannot excel, cannot be leaders, cannot be admirable.
 She was saying, stop patronizing us, stop thinking that any minor feat is worth celebrating.
 Spare your praise for when we really come good.

 So I am saying we should be proud of our leaders, we should support them, we should learn from them, we should invest in the next generation of leaders, we should put succession plans in place and keep our DPOs and our projects rolling forward.
 Remember, when one of us succeeds, all of us succeed.